KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:---:|:------:|
 | Graph | bool |

-Return True if the graph is a planar graph.
+Return true if the graph is a planar graph.

 ### external\_loop_layout()